Docs

 • traces: logical transaction chains captured during the test.

-Trace Chains
+Trace chains

 Each item in traces represents one logical message chain: